katieching/Protocols/SeptumExplant_KAC_2021-02-09.md

 3. Use forceps to gently remove the olfactory bulb and any of the rest of the brain from the cavity behind the eyes.
-Note: If you're having trouble grasping the sample with forceps, it can be helpful to remove the eyes and grasp the samples by the eye sockets. (images: before and after removing olfactory bulb and remaining brain)
+Note: If you're having trouble grasping the sample with forceps, it can be helpful to remove the eyes and grasp the samples by the eye sockets.

-![A picture containing food, pan Description automatically generated](media/image1.jpeg){width="3.0in" height="2.25in"}![A picture containing indoor, kitchenware, pan Description automatically generated](media/image2.jpeg){width="3.0in" height="2.25in"}

-4. Scrape or wipe the thin membrane from the top of the snout. ![A picture containing food, soup Description automatically generated](media/image3.jpeg){width="3.0in" height="2.25in"}
+4. Scrape or wipe the thin membrane from the top of the snout.

 5. Use microdissection scissors to trim off the tip of the snout.
-This should be soft and not require cutting through calcified bone. ![A picture containing indoor, food, soup Description automatically generated](media/image4.jpeg){width="3.0in" height="2.25in"}
+This should be soft and not require cutting through calcified bone.

 6. Transfer snout to paper towels and use a razor blade to split the snout just to the right of the midline.
 (Note: if you're having